gzaifa/neo4j-yelp/gds_yelp_fraudulent_reviews.md

 |"2016-03-12 03:24:08" | "2016-03-12 03:42:52" | "2016-03-12 03:24:10" | "Worthington-Ohio-US" | "Restaurants" | "u-Ms3eYVwPpFkBIdOQX790tg" | "5.0" | "I love Dante's pizza.
 I no longer live very close but I work downtown and will sometimes pick-up a pizza on the way home.
 Tonight we dined-in and had pizza hot out of the oven.
 The staff are friendly, the pizza is amazing, they're a neighborhood favorite and I highly recommend Dante's!!!" | "Dante's Pizza" | "1.0" | "I had purchased a Groupon to try Ange's and when I tried to redeem it I was told that they were under new management and that they wouldn't honor it.
 Now they may be under new management but what really disappointed me was that the new management made NO effort to see if they could convince me to stay and still try their pizza.
 They just had this, "sorry about your luck" attitude and let us walk out without any attempt to see if they could attract us as a customer.
 It appears this place needs new management again!
 What was also surprising was that the place was empty, and this was a Friday night.
 The new management needs a lesson in marketing and building a customer base.
 I'll address my Groupon refund with Groupon but I wouldn't give this new management my business, they don't seem to be concerned with attracting customers.
 We drove to Dante's and had amazing pizza, go there instead." | "Ange's Pizza"|
 |"2015-07-26 00:41:39" | "2015-07-26 00:58:18" | "2015-07-26 00:55:25" | "Tangelo Park-Florida-US" | "Restaurants" | "u-9YyRq53_UidiIzmkkjljEw" | "5.0" | "Best sushi I have ever had in orlando.
 The spice tuna bowl is to die for.
 The rice is just right, and no other place can match it.
 The fish taste like they killed it right before they served it to me.
 I would give this more stars if I could.
 One word.....Perfection." | "Sushi Tomi" | "1.0" | "This was the worst sushi I have ever had.
 I had my girlfriend go to pick me up sushi.
 She ordered twice.
 The first order came back to the table poorly prepared and had a weird taste.
 She returned it for a different order came.
 It still did not look right.
 She brought it home and I ate it.
 I can tell you this that if you are looking to lose weight then Aki is for you.
 Just know that I lost 3 hrs of my life to my bathroom.
 Vaseline was my savior." | "Aki Restaurant"|

-While a graph database may not be the best choice for detecting fraudulent reviews, it might be a tool in which the data can be narrowed down for further analysis.
+Conclusion: While a graph database may not be the best choice for detecting fraudulent reviews, it might be a tool in which the data can be narrowed down for further analysis.